 McCasland

-Science & National Security — June 2026 Series Update
+Science & National Security — Series Index & Standing Update

-◆ No law enforcement agency has officially confirmed connections between these cases ◆ The FBI is actively investigating for links ◆ This update records documented facts from verified sources ◆
+◆ No law enforcement agency has officially confirmed connections between these cases ◆ The FBI is actively investigating for links ◆ This record documents verified facts and identifies claims as claims ◆

 15